Below are tons of ideas we’ve used in the past for “Christmas Club.”

 Mr. Christmas Tree Pageant

-When we started doing it ten years ago, we decided to make it a senior guys competition- a sort of rite of passage.
+When we started doing it a decade ago, we decided to make it a senior guys competition- a sort of rite of passage.
 It’s created momentum and gave the underclassmen something to look forward to when they became seniors.
 This year’s senior guys will compete, many remembering their first-ever Mr. Christmas Tree Pageant they watched when they were freshmen.
 The past few years we’ve had around a dozen senior guys compete.
 Each of them brings friends to club to “vote” for them, so it typically is our highest attended club of the year.
 Because of the energy surrounding the event, we also make it the first night folks can sign up for our summer camp trip.

 *We also do a similar event, “The Ms. Valentines Pageant” for the senior ladies in February.